Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Understand Your Contract and Statutory Warranties

-- Familiarise yourself with the terms of your building contract and statutory warranties under the Home Building Act.
-You should get advice from a construction lawyer to review your contract when a legal issue arises during the project.
+Familiarise yourself with the terms of your building contract and statutory warranties under the Home Building Act.
+You should get advice from a construction lawyer to review your contract before signing and when legal issues arise during the project.
 This knowledge and being informed is your first defence in identifying and addressing any issues.

 Importance of Timely Identification and Reporting of Defects